 Check The Freehold/Leasehold…

-Always avoid buying leasehold property.
 This means you own the property on ‘lease’ from the freeholder.
-You would likely be liable to pay ground rent of hundred of pounds a year or other charges, and be restricted in what alterations you can make to your home.
+You would likely be liable to pay ground rent of hundreds of pounds a year or other charges and be restricted in what alterations you can make to your home.

 Freehold is always preferable.
 It means that you own the building and the land it stands on outright.